How to Get Rid Of Mice in Dryer Vents and Mouse Proof Your Dryer

 - Your dryer smells like urine.

 - Unpleasant odors.

-- Finding small black pellets, similar to rice in size and shape – these are rodent droppings.
+- Finding small black pellets, similar to rice in size and shape – these are mouse droppings.

 - Broken or damaged vent covers on the exterior of your home or building.

 Problems This Can Cause

 If mice or any other animal takes up residence in your laundry vent, you’ll be facing a long laundry list of problems.
 The phrase ‘quiet as a mouse’ is a lie, and when the sounds of noisy rodents are amplified by the thin metal and hollow sound effects of a vent, you’ll know why.

 The dryer’s efficiency will suffer if the vent is obstructed by a mouse nest or any rodent related debris and the risk of fire increases when there are blockages as well.
 There are thousands of dryer fires annually, and failure to clean the lint is a leading cause of fire.
 All that built-up dryer lint isn’t just a potential fire hazard, it can also create a pest haven.
 Pests coming through the exhaust vent would be very happy to find an abundant supply of soft nesting material.
 Rodents love to chew all the time and will gnaw on electrical cables and wiring which is what could also result in a house fire.